[iOS 26.5 Update Note] iPhone 17 Star-Focus Issue Tested Across 5 Units

 ・ I repeatedly pressed the shutter on each device and then classified every frame.

-How each frame was judged
+Classification (how each frame was judged)

-Each image was categorized into three buckets:
+Each frame was classified into one of three categories:

 ・Match – Stars are sharp and well-defined, with no noticeable softness or smearing.